robotty/twitch-irc-rs/README.md

 - Automatically rejoins channels if connections fail
 - Modern async interface
 - Automatic rate limiting of new connections
+- Supports automatic token refresh for tokens that are not infinitely lived (also supports infinitely lived tokens separately)

 TODO things that will be finished soon-ish:
-- Login credentials implementation that supports tokens that aren't infinitely lived (token will be refreshed automatically) The "framework" for this feature is already there (the client is generic over the login credentials provider), but it's just this implementation that is missing.
 - Implementation of twitch-imposed rate limits (PRIVMSG, Whisper)
 - More specific ServerMessage types (e.g. twitch-specific types like Privmsg, Whisper, Clearchat, Clearmsg, etc.).
 Currently only the bare-bones set of types are implemented (the ones that are needed for the operation of the library)